ozikelvin/Schoolinka/read.md

 ## Application Endpoints and Payload

-#### Note:
+#### Note

     All the request methods on this application was made a Post request this was done for security reasons, tho not necessary for the application but just an addition.

 * /create-blog : This endpoint is for creating a blog post and the payload expected to be passed for this endpoint are :
   {
 "title": "",
 "author": "",
 "body": "",
 "comment": ""
 }
 * /get-blogs : This endpoint is a paginated endpoint for getting all blog post on the system and the expected payload to be passed are :
   {
   "page":2,
   "limit":3